-[®] actions of the "Nominating Parties" (NCCs and members of the SWG who nominate a seascape)
+- actions of the "Nominating Parties" (NCCs and members of the SWG who nominate a seascape) are located in orange hexagons, - actions of the SWG are in the green diamonds,

-10 The Mechanisms and Processes mentioned in this document apply only to regional CTI Priority Seascape designation and do not prohibit the formation of other seascapes.
+The Mechanisms and Processes mentioned in this document apply only to regional CTI Priority Seascape designation and do not prohibit the formation of other seascapes.

-- are located in the red octagons, - ® actions of the SWG are in the green diamonds, - ® actions of the Regional Secretariat (RS) are in the yellow rectangles, - ® actions of the Council of Senior Officials (COS) are in the light blue circle, and - ® actions of the Council of Ministers (COM) are in the bark blue triangle. - [®] The purple rectangle with rounded edges indicates actions of both the SWG and nominating parties in the case of designated Priority Seascapes.
+- actions of the CSO are in the blue circle, and - actions of the COM are in the pink triangle. - the yellow rectangle indicates actions of both the SWG and nominating parties in the case of designated Priority Seascapes.

-The roles and responsibilities of each of these groups in this process is outlined further in the subsequent section "Designated Bodies".
+The Regional Secretariat plays an important role in supporting and facilitating this process.
+The roles and responsibilities of the RS and the groups listed above are outlined further in the previous section "Designated Bodies".